tasitlabs/argent-subgraph/README.md

-# Gnosis Safe Subgraph
+# Argent Subgraph

-This subgraph indexes new deployments of contract-based accounts for users of the Gnosis Safe.
+This subgraph indexes new deployments of contract-based accounts for users of Argent.

-For more information see the [Gnosis Safe docs](https://gnosis-safe.readthedocs.io/en/latest/) and/or the [docs for The Graph](https://thegraph.com/docs/).
+For more information see the [Argent repo](https://github.com/argentlabs/argent-contracts) and/or the [docs for The Graph](https://thegraph.com/docs/).

 Built by the [Tasit](https://tasit.io) team.